sarahyurick/dsc-crash-course/README.md

 ### Testing the Endpoints
 Now, you are able to go into your browser at `localhost:8080/todolist` and get back an empty list of items.
 In order to add an item, we need to make a **POST** request, with a body containing a json defining the item we want to add.

 For this, we will use Postman, which you can download here: https://www.postman.com/downloads/.
-Once it's installed and opened, make a new request, and enter `http://localhost:8080/todolist`.
-Be sure to run our back end server, and then hit **Send** in Postman.
+Postman is a useful tool for sending API requests and testing your backend.
+Be sure to start up the back end server from the terminal before sending a request.
+Once Postman is installed and opened, make a new request, and enter `http://localhost:8080/todolist`.
+Then hit **Send**.
 It should look like this:</br></br>
 ![](images/postmanGET.PNG)

 Now, create another request, this time changing the method to **POST** and use the same URL to our endpoint.
 Click on Body, select raw, then from the dropdown menu on the right select JSON.
 Here enter: